Open Enrollment begins January 13, 2020 and ends on February 21, 2020

 If necessary, a public random drawing will be held on March 26, 2020 to determine enrollment in any grade where applications exceed capacity.

-To apply, please complete and submit an application for enrollment, student original birth certificate, student proof of immunizations, and parent/guardian proof of residence.
+To apply, please complete and submit a lottery application, student original birth certificate, and parent/guardian proof of residence.
 Please hand deliver applications directly to the MATES office.
-Applications will not be accepted by mail.

 Proof of residence includes: